 It typically lays the groundwork for briefings, solicitation meetings, marketing materials, fundraising campaigns, etc.

 How your case for support impacts your campaigns depends on how you present it.
 Hence, it’s crucial to plan out and create a detailed case with all the crucial elements for maximum benefit.

-Some of the most crucial elements of your case for support that influence donors are:
+Some of the most crucial elements of your case for support that influences donors are:

 1. Fundraising requirements